 Computer torrents are small files allowing data transfer including movies, games or other, between two or more computers having the same file at the same time.

-These files use the BitTorrent protocol which makes it possible to receive and transmit computer data to a large number of Internet users using this protocol, and what is called P2P (peer & peer).
+These files use the BitTorrent protocol which allows you to receive and send computer data to a large number of Internet users using this protocol, and what is called P2P (peer & peer).

-Therefore, all you have to do is look for a French torrent of your choice (movie, music game or other) and download it to your PC to start the exchange, that is to say the reception and transmission of data, of course you need BitTorrent software that accepts this exchange.
+Therefore, you simply need to search for a French torrent of your choice (film, music game or others) and download it to your PC to begin the exchange, that is to say the reception and transmission of the data, of course you need BitTorrent software that accepts this exchange.
 Torrent files are processed by specialized software, called torrent clients.

 How exactly does the BitTorrent protocol work?